 - You can find Slo-mo videos under the Media Types section.

 - To increase the pace of a slo-mo video, tap it.

 - Now, click on the Edit button once the video is open.

 - A set of vertical lines runs along the bottom.
 These numbers represent the video’s speed at that particular point in the recording.
 Bars that are relatively close together indicate a regular pace.
 Lines that far apart suggest slo-mo.

 - Drag your finger across the slo-mo portion by tapping the bar with the lines.
 That will shift all bars to the close-together variant, indicating that they are running at a regular speed.

 - To save the video after you’ve modified the speed, hit Done.

 This is all about how to speed up a video on iPhone.
 We hope you’ve enjoyed reading the same.
 You have two options for speeding up a video on your iPhone.

-Install Apple’s free iMovie program, which allows you to speed up or slow down any video if you wish to speed up footage that got recorded at a regular speed.
+Install Apple’s free iMovie program, which allows you to speed up or slow down any video if you wish to speed up footage recorded at a regular speed.

 If you want to speed up a slow-motion video, you can do so in the Photos app on your iPhone, where you can either restore a regular speed or remove the slow-motion section entirely.